imwtr/webpack-project-config-reference/README.md

 ## Commands list
 Reference by `package.json`, commands are for windows system and scheme is http by default

-Add an argument `-- --analysis` after each of commands will enable the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer), thus you can optimize your build processon further
+Add an argument `-- --analysis` after each of these commands will enable the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer), thus you can optimize your build processon further

 Adjust it to whatever you like